noahoya/noahoya/essays/effort.md

 ---
 layout: essay
 type: essay
-title: "The Patterns You Do Not Notice Until You Actually Build Something"
+title: "Estimating Time Is Not Guessing, It Is Managing"
-date: 2025-12-04
+date: 2025-12-14
 published: true
 labels:
   - IDPM